tm-a-t/TGPy/guide/docs/basics/messages.md

 await client.send_message(chat, text)
 ```

-`chat` can be either a chat name, a username, or an ID.
+<code>chat</code> can be either a chat name, a username, or an ID.
+For example, you can refer to the current chat

-For example, to send a «Hello World» to the current chat you can use:
+with `msg.chat_id`.
+Hence, you can send a «Hello World» as following:

 ```python
 await client.send_message(msg.chat_id, "Hello World")